Hemmy123/game-engine/README.md

 # Graphics/Game Engine

 ### TL;DR
 A game engine I was working on during the summer which is now being repurposed as a place to build my own graphics framework for the "Advanced Graphics for Games" Module at Newcastle University.
-Because of this, many of the other subsystem are incomplete.
+Because of this, much of the graphics project is still a WIP.

 ### Introduction